Should I Consider Having Weight Loss Surgery?

 What Is the Cost of Weight Loss Surgery?
 Will Insurance Cover It?

-A typical weight loss surgery can run from $20,000 to $35,000 -- so insurance coverage is critical for most people.
+A typical weight loss surgery can run from $15,000 to $25,000 -- so insurance coverage is critical for most people.
 Every insurance company is different, but before agreeing to cover the surgery, most insurance companies want documentation of the patient's struggle with obesity.
-They want a primary care doctor's records indicating that the patient has tried to lose weight through diet, exercise, and psychological counseling -- for at least five years.
+They want a primary care doctor's records indicating that the patient has tried to lose weight through diet, exercise, and psychological counseling.
 Also, medical causes of obesity must be ruled out.
 It pays to ensure that your doctor documents your efforts early on, so surgery is an option later.

 How Do I Find a Bariatric Surgeon?